 A Political Science and Human Rights major in college, Allee is an avid learner and charitable advocate; you’ll often find her soaking up knowledge from history podcasts or finding ways to support her community, as she did when she served as Secretary for Autism Speaks U in Connecticut.

 Allee lives on Daniel Island with her husband (and high school sweetheart), Griffin, and their rescue Border Collie, Colt.
 When the pair isn’t chasing an endorphin rush at CrossFit Wando, where Griffin coaches, they love experimenting with new recipes, taking in the sunsets on Sullivan’s Island, and exploring all that their new city has to offer.

-Founder Compass Financial Wealth Management, Lead Advisor
+Partner, Compass Financial Wealth Management